imtsuki/p4tutorials/README.md

 To build the virtual machine:
 - Install [Vagrant](https://vagrantup.com) and [VirtualBox](https://virtualbox.org)
 - Clone the repository
+- Before proceeding, ensure that your system has at least 25 Gbytes of free disk space, otherwise the installation can fail in unpredictable ways.
 - `cd vm`
-- `vagrant up`
-- Log in with username `p4` and password `p4` and issue the command `sudo shutdown -r now`
+- `vagrant up` - This step typically takes over 1 hour to complete, and requires a reliable Internet connection throughout.
 - When the machine reboots, you should have a graphical desktop machine with the required software pre-installed.
+There are two user accounts on the VM, `vagrant` (password `vagrant`) and `p4` (password `p4`).
+The account `p4` should be logged in when the VM boots up by default, and is the one you are expected to use.

 *Note*: Before running the `vagrant up` command, make sure you have enabled virtualization in your environment; otherwise you may get a "VT-x is disabled in the BIOS for both all CPU modes" error.
 Check [this](https://stackoverflow.com/questions/33304393/vt-x-is-disabled-in-the-bios-for-both-all-cpu-modes-verr-vmx-msr-all-vmx-disabl) for enabling it in virtualbox and/or BIOS for different system configurations.